Ordered Collections - Sequence

 - list.count(x) - returns the number of times number x appears in the list

-- list.remove(index) - to remove an element at the specified index
+- list.remove(element) - to remove the given element from the list

 - list.pop([index]) - removes the last element if no index is specified, otherwise it gets the specified index element and removes it from the list.

-Python provides rich built-in functions which can be applied on list structures.
+You can apply several built-in functions on the list structures.
 In the first lesson you calculated mean of 3 individual numbers.
 If you create a list object of the same three numbers, then you can use the sum function on the list to calculate the sum of all the list numbers and use len function to calculate the total number of elements in the list.
 Then the mean of all the numbers in the list can be obtained as shown below:

 my_numbers = [15, 35, 55] mean = sum(my_numbers) / len(my_numbers) print(mean)